discogs/discogs-frontend-test/README.md

   - year,
   - catalog number
 - Each card should act as a link to the Release on Discogs (eg. `https://www.discogs.com/release/{id}`)
+- Be responsive.
+- Allow cards to be sorted by release title or release year.
 - Follow the general wireframe layout as above.
 Do feel free to make it look better if you can.
 - Have unit/integration tests where you think they matter.
 100% coverage is not